dogweather/forkful/content/en/dart/files-and-io/writing-a-text-file.md

   \ the disk to store data in a readable format.
 Programmers do it to save application\u2026"
 lastmod: '2024-03-13T22:44:59.837012-06:00'
 model: gpt-4-0125-preview
-summary: "Writing a text file in Dart involves creating or modifying files on the\
-  \ disk to store data in a readable format.
-Programmers do it to save application\u2026"
+summary: Writing a text file in Dart involves creating or modifying files on the disk to store data in a readable format.
 title: Writing a text file
 weight: 24
 ---